St Columba (St Colmcille) Day June 9th

 St Columba Stained Glass window in St Margaret’s Chapel Edinburgh Castle Photo by Graham van der Wielen Wikipedia CC BY 2.0

 St Columba, or Colmcille is one of the most important saints for the early transmission of Christianity.
 He was born in 521 and said to be a descendant of the possibly legendary Irish King Niall of the Nine Hostages.
-(The Hostages were a token of Niall’s power over Ireland as they came from the five provinces of Ireland.
-These are Ulster, Connacht, Leinster, Munster, and Meath.
-The other four hostages represented Scotland, the Saxons, the Britons, and the Franks.)
+But then again, there are legends that say he fathered a good proportion of the Irish.

-St. Columba was sent at an early age to be brought up as a Monk, and went on to set up Monasteries in Ireland at Derry and Durrow.
+St. Columba was sent at an early age to be brought up as a Monk.
+He went on to set up Monasteries in Ireland at Derry and Durrow.
 In 563, he left Ireland, possibly because he got involved in a dispute that had a deadly outcome.
 He went into exile to Scotland and set up the famous Monastery on the island of Iona, Inner Hebrides.
 This is off the coast of what would one day be called Scotland.
-At the time, it was under the control of the Kingdom of Dál Riata, which was, Gaelic, nominally Christian, and controlled parts of Ulster and Western Scotland.
+At the time, the west coast was under the control of the Kingdom of Dál Riata, which was, Gaelic, nominally Christian, and controlled parts of Ulster and Western Scotland.
+These people the Romans called the Scotti.

-From Iona, Columba led the conversion of the Picts to Christianity.
-The Picts were Britons, speaking a different dialect of Celtic than the Gaels of Ireland and Dál Riata.
-Their name is said to have been given by the Romans and meant Painted Men.
-A shared religion, which St Columba brought from Ireland, helped towards the eventual union of the Gaels, the Picts and other British groups into the Kingdom of Alba.
 Alba is the Gaelic name for Scotland – meaning white, and from which we also get Albion.
-Alba became Scotland, which is derived from the Roman word for the area which in Latin was “Scotia”.
+Alba became Scotland, which is derived from the Roman word for the area which in Latin was “Scotia” (from the Scotti).
 Iona became the traditional burial place of early Scottish Kings such as Macbeth (Mac Bethad mac Findlaích).
 These Kings were crowned at Scone and buried in Iona.
 Alba was also able to take territory from the Anglian Kingdom of Northumbria, namely, the Scots-speaking areas South of the Firth of Forth.
 (Scots being a dialect of English).
-There were also Norse settlers in the Ireland so Scotland was made of a coalition of Gaelic, Brittonic, Norse and English speakers.
+There were also Norse settlers in the Ireland so Scotland was made of a coalition of Gaelic, Brittonic, Norse, and Scots (English) speakers.

 St Columba and the Loch Ness Monster